The relevance of judicial (dis-)trust for the legal integration of the European Union

 Introduction

 The functioning of the European Union (EU) legal system is ensured through an intricate interdependent and non-hierarchical judicial system, where judges at the Court of Justice of the EU (CJEU) and national courts must rely on the willing cooperation with each other to enforce decisions on EU law matters.
+Scholars have pointed to the relevance of legal, historical, sociological, and political factors in explaining why courts cooperate within the EU judicial system.

-2. Democratic and rule of law backsliding in Hungary and Poland, which have raised serious doubts about the correct application of EU law within a network of thousands of national courts.
+However, recent scholarly and policy debates underline the relevance of trust-enhancing solutions in addressing some of the current challenges facing the EU legal system: specifically, that of judicial defiance of national courts to the authority of the CJEU.
+These concerns have been aggravated in the context of democratic and rule of law backsliding in Hungary and Poland, which have raised serious doubts about the correct application of EU law within a network of thousands of national courts.

-The Need for Theorizing Judicial Trust
+Need for Theorizing

-• What is trust between judges?
+1. What is trust between judges?

-• Which factors make judges trust other judges?
+2. Which factors make judges trust other judges?

-• What are the implications of judicial trust for cooperation in multi-level systems?
+3. What are the implications of judicial trust for cooperation in multi-level systems?

-CURIAFIDES Project Overview
+CURIAFIDES Project

-The CURIAFIDES project is an interdisciplinary and ground-breaking research project aiming at investigating the relevance of trust between judges for the cooperation and, subsequently, the legal integration of the EU.
+The CURIAFIDES project is an interdisciplinary and ground-breaking research project, aiming at investigating the relevance of trust between judges for the cooperation and, subsequently, the legal integration of the EU.

 The project will articulate a novel socio-legal theory of judicial trust within the EU, which will be based on strong empirical evidence collected from: